gogins/csound-extended/Opcodes/MVerb/README.md

 - *rslow* -- Lower limit of frequency of randomization of mesh delay times.
 Not in a preset, must be set as an opcode parameter.
 - *rfast* -- Upper limit of frequency of randomization of mesh delay times.
 Not in a preset, must be set as an opcode parameter.
 - *rmax* -- Maximum random deviation of mesh delay times.
 Not in a preset, must be set as an opcode parameter.
+- *random_seed* -- Optional seed for the random number generator used by the delay time randomizers.
+If not set, the C++ library selects a seed.
+Not in a preset, must be set as an opcode parameter.
+- *print* -- Optional flag to print all parameter values (at initialization time only) to the Csound message console.
+Not in a preset, must be set as an opcode parameter.

 The order of processing is: